alfnielsen/vsc-base/vsc-organize-imports/README.md

 Sort by name:

-**Example of one groups containing all base-groups and sorted by name**
+**Example of one defined group containing all base-groups and sorted by name**

 ```ts
 // direct import comes first, and are sorted by path